 As kids get older, they come across strong language in everything from YouTube videos to online comments.
-And lately, the amount of swearing on some of tweens' and teens' favorite TV shows seems to have bumped up a few notches.
-Preschool-age character Lily dropped the F-bomb (it was bleeped) on an episode of Modern Family, and The Daily Show is chock full of easily identified censored words.
+And lately, the amount of swearing in public discourse seems to have bumped up a few notches.
+Samantha Bee was recently chastised for using the "C" word on TV, and news about nasty Twitter posts are hard to avoid.
 Parents can take advantage of these moments by explaining how shows (and other media) get attention for profanity -- a strategy that's part of selling a product.

 Kids' fascination with taboo words isn't new, of course.
 Around the age of 5 or 6, most kids get a big thrill out of potty language (hello, Captain Underpants!) or any word that gets a rise out of parents.
 This age is a great time to help kids understand that there are places where certain language is OK (like in silly books) but not in others (like at the dinner table).